-<TX2>Some of Husserl´s earliest reflections on this topic can be found in the already mentioned Notes on the Doctrine of Attention and Interest.
+Some of Husserl´s earliest reflections on this topic can be found in the already mentioned Notes on the Doctrine of Attention and Interest.
 Husserl analyzes the difference between the situation in which we experience something attending to its emotional “color” and the theoretical consideration of the same object.
 He refers to emotional and theoretical stances as different kinds of “habits”: “If we are in the habit of the affect, if the torrent of delight, of rage, runs through our soul, then every spiritual experience has a determinate colour, in the same way that the same trees look different in sunlight and clear sky and in the thunderstorm.
-If we take a theoretical stance then it is a pure part-taking in the things that move us; but specifically the acts are the same, just as in the landscape the trees are trees, only with different colours, with a different illumination” (Hua XXXVIII, p.
+If we take a theoretical stance then it is a pure part-taking in the things that move us; but specifically the acts are the same, just as in the landscape the trees are trees, only with different colours, with a different illumination” (2005, p.
 166).
-Now then, in spite of their differences, emotional and theoretical dimensions are not merely added one to the other: “an emotional state (…) is rather a fusion, in which both sides penetrate each other and mutually determine their character” (Hua XXXVIII, p.
+Now then, in spite of their differences, emotional and theoretical dimensions are not merely added one to the other: “an emotional state (…) is rather a fusion, in which both sides penetrate each other and mutually determine their character” (2005, p.
 164).
 This fusion, however, does not undermine the possibility of making the “color” of the object of (theoretical) interest.
 We can consider (betrachten) the color, even if that implies provisionally suspending it: “If I am angry about something, the joining reflection, the meditation, might decrease the anger, I feel it immediately as a contrary force, but the anger is not immediately gone.
-I still feel very well that the anger continues, although, so to say, in another stage, in another form of being” (Hua XXXVIII, p.
+I still feel very well that the anger continues, although, so to say, in another stage, in another form of being” (2005, p.
 164).
 The outcome of this is that we can “redirect” our interest and orient it to the emotion.